rsksmart/devportal-1.0/rif/marketplace/services/storage/techspecs.md

 Unfortunately, public RSKj nodes do not currently support listening on events or the `eth_getLogs` call to poll for events.
 This requires the Provider to run own RSKj node, which can be a daunting task, causing an adoption barrier.

 Since the Marketplace's Cache service supports WebSockets connections, and it's already used in the Marketplace UI for listening on events and updates from Cache, we decided to add support for listening on events from Cache.
 This has become the new default option.
-For those with minimal trust for the Cache, they can still run their own RSKj node and use that as source of the events.
+For those with minimal trust in the Cache, they can still run their own RSKj node and use that as source of the events.

 ## Glossary